Skip to main content

 Landlord/agency incentive

-4.10 The Council may consider incentives equivalent to one month’s rent.
+The Council may consider incentives equivalent to one month’s rent.
 Consideration will be given to one year or two-year tenancies up to a maximum of the equivalent to two month’s rents.
 In all cases the incentive is to secure a new home, which is free from severe housing hazards and both affordable and suitable to meet the household need.

 5 Application

-5.1 There is no limit on the number of applications which can be made by applicants to the Council.
+There is no limit on the number of applications which can be made by applicants to the Council.
 However, each re application will be tested on individual circumstances and reason for re-application.
 Checks will be carried out to see if there is an existing debt with Rochford Council.
 You may be offered a further grant under this scheme due to certain circumstances.
 If the Landlord or agent has issued a claim against you previously under this scheme the outstanding debt would need to be cleared before a new grant maybe issued.

-5.2 Housing Options Officers will always carry out a detailed credit check with all applicants.
+Housing Options Officers will always carry out a detailed credit check with all applicants.
 Which will demonstrate that the household has scope to afford and therefore sustain the accommodation for the foreseeable future.
 In addition to this financial check other mandatory information includes.

-Landlord/tenancy details
+• Landlord/tenancy details

-Total of any rent arrears and reasons for non-payment
+• Total of any rent arrears and reasons for non payment

-Copies of rent statement
+• Copies of rent statement

-5.3 All available information will be assessed within five working days and officers will contact the Landlord to agree further conditions of payment to ensure security of tenure.
+All available information will be assessed within five working days and officers will contact the Landlord to agree further conditions of payment to ensure security of tenure.

-5.4 The Council will ask all applicants to sign a legally binding agreement detailing the amount of grant.
+The Council will ask all applicants to sign a legally binding agreement detailing the amount of grant.
 The Council will ask the Landlord to sign a legally binding agreement.
 Once all parties have signed funds will be released.

 6 The Property

-6.1 What you need to do –
+What you need to do –

 • Find a property

-• Provide ID for the household
+• Provide ID for all the household

 • Proof of income